My community has an opportunity zone — now what?

 The Tax Cuts and Jobs Act of 2017 introduced a new community development investment vehicle: opportunity zones.
 This program incentivizes private capital investments in low-income areas nationwide that have experienced a lack of business growth.
 This tax incentive is centered on the deferral, reduction, and elimination of capital gains income taxes through the use of qualified opportunity funds.
-This interactive map identifies all opportunity zones across the country.

 A qualified opportunity fund (QOF) is an investment vehicle that is required to be set up as either a partnership or corporation for investing in eligible property that is located within a qualified opportunity zone.
 Opportunity zones do not negatively impact property tax revenue within communities unless communities choose to offer such incentives.